isobelthompson/nhsbsa-digital-playbook/src/power-bi/best-practices/workspaces.md

 ## Naming conventions

-Alike the Content Design Standards for Domain names ([Link][ws 4]), a similar structure is followed in setting up a workspace.
+Alike the [Content Design Standards for Domain names][ws 4], a similar structure is followed in setting up a workspace.

 <u> Team level </u>
 If your workspace is created for a team level, the team name of the development team should be used as the workspace title.
 For example, ‘Management Information Team’.
 If there is the likelihood of your team name being a duplicate across the organisation, this is to be prefixed by your directorate initials, for example ‘DDAT Management Information Team’.